mixmastamyk/prn/readme.rst

 Despite its version number it has been used for (pushing two) decades now.
 However, as mentioned it was ported recently to Python3.
-There is a test suite but it is not currently large.
+There is a test suite but it is not currently extensive.
 Therefore:

 *☛  Make a backup before trusting prn with large or important file collections. ☚*
+|